PerFoldager/GettingAndCleaningData/README.md

 ## Download data
 This is handled by function *downloadUCIHARData*
-Data is downloaded as a zip file from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip The URL is hardoded in the function.
+Data is downloaded as a zip file from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+The URL is hard coded in the function.

 ## Unzip files
-This is handled by function *extractUCIHARFiles*
+This is handled by function *extractUCIHARFiles

 Data is unzipped to folder in working directory.
 The folder is the foldername in the path for each file in the zip file.

 ## Read datasets into data.frames